FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Discussion

 \subsection{Recommendations}

-Based on these findings, we outline practical recommendations for practitioners and policymakers.
-Our results indicate that the most promising practical setup is to use state-of-the-art TSFMs in the covariate mode for in-context learning with typical exogenous features such as weather variables and temporal features.
-In practice, this suggests that future deployments should focus on such covariate setups, where there is still substantial feature engineering potential by systematically experimenting with different feature combinations and transformations.
-Fine-tuning of large models in this domain is still an active research topic, and given the urgent need for acceleration of the energy transition, it seems advisable to wait for more mature evidence and improved fine-tuning algorithms before relying on large-scale fine-tuning in production systems.
+Our results indicate that the most promising practical setup is to use state-of-the-art TSFMs in the covariate-informed mode for in-context learning with typical exogenous features such as weather variables and temporal features.
+This recommendation is not tied to a single model: two architecturally distinct foundation models, the transformer-based Chronos-2 and the xLSTM-based TiRex-2, achieve top performance in the covariate-informed mode, with no statistically significant difference between them.
+In practice, this suggests that future deployments should focus on such covariate setups.
+Given the advantages demonstrated in this work -- the lowest overall median error, low data requirements, low inference cost, and the resulting scaling potential -- and the rapidly growing capabilities of newly released TSFMs, task-specific machine-learning models may increasingly be superseded.
+The engineering effort may then shift from feature engineering for classical machine-learning models to covariate engineering for foundation models.

-From a policy perspective, it appears more beneficial to prioritize regulations that explicitly enable energy sharing, energy cells, and aggregation at higher grid levels, rather than predominantly focusing on optimizing individual assets in isolation.
-By shifting the regulatory focus towards coordinated operation and forecasting at aggregated levels, system operators can exploit the improved forecasting accuracy that modern models provide at these scales, which is likely to yield higher overall socio-economic value.
-From a broader perspective, these findings raise the question of whether regulatory frameworks should facilitate such coordination and aggregation rather than incentivize isolated single-asset optimization, a direction that the forecasting evidence presented here would support, but whose broader implications go beyond the scope of this work.
+From a policy perspective, regulations that explicitly enable energy sharing, energy cells, and aggregation at higher grid levels appear more beneficial than a predominant focus on optimizing individual assets in isolation from a forecasting standpoint.
+As shown above (Figures~\ref{fig:aggregation_sensitivity} and~\ref{fig:forecastability_xy}), forecast quality improves with aggregation.
+When shifting the regulatory focus towards coordinated operation and forecasting at these levels, system operators could exploit this effect, which may translate into higher overall socio-economic value.
+This does not imply that maximal nationwide aggregation is optimal: very high levels of aggregation forgo locally relevant grid information, while isolated single-asset optimization suffers from poor predictability.
+An intermediate aggregation level that considers infrastructural boundaries, therefore, appears to be the more promising direction.
+From a broader perspective, these findings raise the question of whether regulatory frameworks should facilitate such coordination and aggregation rather than incentivize isolated single-asset optimization.
+The forecasting evidence presented here supports this direction, but its broader implications go beyond the scope of this work and require further research.